Save the solar tax credit: The 5-minute action guide

 Step 4: What to say

 If you're calling: "Hi, I'm [Your Name] from [City].
 I'm calling about the reconciliation bill that cuts the residential solar tax credit.
 This puts 75,000 jobs at risk and would cost families like mine at least $9,000 more to go solar.
-Can Senator [Name] support extending this credit through 2027 instead of cutting it?"
+Can Representative [Name] support extending this credit through 2027 instead of cutting it?"

 If you're emailing: